-- .1 Trench dams shall be constructed on all utility main lines where grades are ten percent (10%) or greater, or when indicated on the construction drawings. - .2 All trench dams on utility mains shall be constructed in accordance with Standard Drawing No. T-8.
+.1 Trench dams shall be constructed on all utility main lines where grades are ten percent (10%) or greater, or when indicated on the construction drawings.

+- .2 All trench dams on utility mains shall be constructed in accordance with Standard Drawing No. T-8.
 Trench dams on storm sewer gravity mains as per Standard Drawing No. T-8A requires approval by the City Engineer. - .3 All trench dam drain pipes shall be capped at the highest end of the run. - .4 Trench dam spacing shall be as follows:

-TARY AND STORM AVITY SEWERS WATERMA FORCEM
+SANITARY AND STORM GRAVITY SEWERS WATERMAINS AND FORCEMAINS

-SLOPE MAX.
-SPACING SLOPE MAX.
-SPACING
+SLOPE MAXIMUM SPACING SLOPE MAXIMUM SPACING

-10% - 15% 30m 10% - 29% 10m (upon approval of City Engineer)
+10% - 15% 30 m 10% - 29% 10m (upon approval of City Engineer)

-15% - 20% 20% - 35% 25m 20m
+15% - 20% 25 m

+20% - 35% 20 m

-35% - 50% 15m 30% - Over See Section 4.18.5
+35% - 50% 15 m 30% - Over See Section 4.18.5

-50% - Over 10m
+50% - Over 10 m

 - .5 Where the slope of the watermain is 30% or greater, a geotechnical study shall be submitted to assess slope stability.
-Geotechnical studies shall be completed in accordance with the "Guidelines for Legislated Landslide Assessments for Proposed Residential Development in British Columbia" published by APEGBC.
-Additionally, the City Engineer may request a geotechnical study regardless of the pipe grade if the stability of the adjacent slope is in question. - .6 If approved by the Engineer, concrete trench dams may be constructed of wetted sandbag sacks filled with wet pre-mixed concrete for areas inaccessible by construction equipment.
+Geotechnical studies shall be completed in accordance with the "Guidelines for Legislated Landslide Assessments for Proposed Residential Development in British Columbia" published by EGBC.
+Additionally, the City Engineer may request a geotechnical study regardless of the pipe grade if the stability of the adjacent slope is in question.
+(REVISED MAY 2020) - .6 If approved by the Engineer, concrete trench dams may be constructed of wetted sandbag sacks filled with wet pre-mixed concrete for areas inaccessible by construction equipment.
 Sacked concrete shall be laid in courses such that joints in succeeding courses are staggered.
 Courses shall be a minimum of nine (9) per vertical metre and shall be placed around the pipe and keyed into the trench walls to form a water tight dam. - .7 Relief drains shall be installed on all trench dams to an acceptable watercourse or storm sewer system.